 A Harvard Medical School alumnus, Dr. Gittinger completed his ophthalmology residency at Washington University School of Medicine in St. Louis and trained in medical neurology at the National Institute of Neurological and Communicative Disorders and Stroke.
 He followed this with a post-doctoral fellowship in neuro-ophthalmology at the National Eye Institute under David Cogan, MD.
 Before coming to Mass.
 Eye and Ear, he was the Director of the Neuro-Ophthalmology Service at Boston Medical Center, and Professor of Ophthalmology and Neurology at Boston University School of Medicine.

-Dr. Gittinger’s career spans leadership positions with University of Massachusetts, Tufts University, the Veterans' Administration and Boston University.
+Dr. Gittinger has now been on the faculty of all four Massachusetts medical schools, holding leadership positions at the University of Massachusetts Medical School, Boston University School of Medicine, and the Boston VA Medical Center.
 Active in teaching and publishing, Dr. Gittinger is a regular contributor to the New England Ophthalmological Society and an active member in the Cogan Ophthalmic History Society.
 He has authored over 115 publications and presented more than 80 regional, national, and local lectures.
 He is the Editor-in-Chief of the international review journal, Survey of Ophthalmology.

 Neuro- and consultative ophthalmology